 You might get through this thought experiment and realize that you don’t really have the need, or the budget, or the ability to bring on a full-time employee...but man, you really do need some help.
 Thankfully, one of my favorite things is available: a third option.
 A non-permanent hire, to put it simplistically.

-In the most vanilla situations, you can simply hire a freelancer—a writer, designer, or other specialist who works alone and executes on behalf of clients like you.
+In a lot of situations, you can simply hire a freelancer—a writer, designer, or other specialist who works alone and executes on behalf of clients like you.
 If you know what you want and you have an idea of what it will take to get it done, you should be well-equipped to find a freelancer who can help.

 If you need a little more guidance, though, you’ll need someone with a defter touch.
 Depending on the size of the project, you have some options.
 If you’re looking for one-off support on something major like a new product release, you might simply need a consultant who can help you determine the best way to execute (which you can then either do yourself or take to one of those freelancers we were just talking about).
 But if you’re just nowhere and you need substantial marketing assistance—think “I need to hire a marketing department” rather than “I need to hire a marketer”—it’s probably time to start shopping for an agency partner.
 There’s a little more to it than that, but put simply, this is how you can choose a marketing partner.

 These options may feel expensive, but trust us—they’re a lot less expensive than hiring a full-time employee you end up not having the budget for.